Instructions and Rules in Iso-Syöte Hiking Area

 - hiking and camping; they are Everyman's Rights, but we recommend that you set up a camp to an area designed for camping

 - lighting campfires, which is only allowed in spots designated for this purpose.

-lighting campfires when there is a forest fire warning in effect.
+- lighting campfires if the forest fire warning or the grass fire warning is in effect.

 Mobile Phone Coverage

 - Although Finland has a broad network for mobile phones, there are some areas in the park where cliffs or forest block signals.
 There may also be some smaller spots where there is interference.
 If this happens try to climb to a higher place or go into an open area.
 It may be worth removing the SIM card from your phone and then trying again to make emergency call.
 Different phones also differ in their coverage.

 - We recommend that you keep your mobile phone warm at all times and take along food and drink.
 Certain phone models do not work when the temperature falls below zero.
 You should therefore let someone know your planned route.
 To keep your mobile phone charged, bring along a spare power source, a spare battery or an old phone with a working battery.